gmondee/massGui/README.md

 To get PyQt to work with matplotlib, you might need to run ```pip install matplotlib --upgrade``` after installing massGui.

-On Linux, you may have to run this command as well:
+On Ubuntu, you may have to run this command as well:

 ```sudo apt-get install libxcb*```